Skip to main content

 Each function or procedure has tracked metadata

-For the boilerplate hello() function included by default, you'll see a Hello.hml file in the commands subdirectory of the connector.
+For the boilerplate hello() function included by default, you'll see a Hello.hml file in the metadata directory of the subgraph.
 Click here to check it out ยป

 ---